dtempx/syphonx-core/README.md

-# SyphonX

-SyphonX is a data-driven extraction tool that runs in any browser.
+This is the core runtime for the SyphonX web/HTML data extractor, embeddable in any crawling infrastructure.